VAC Website

 Francisco Infante has a keen sense of time, but he can just as easily soar above it.
 This can be clearly felt in photo artefacts from the series Lighter Spaces (2017/2024) and Thresholds of Curved Space (1979/2024), created in collaboration with Nonna Goryunova (b.
 1944), Francisco’s wife and Platon’s mother.
 These enlarged photo panels, suspended in mid-air, seem like windows into another, more harmonious and orderly world, inviting visitors to believe in their existence and imagine themselves there.

-All photos: Daniil Annenkov
+All photos: Daniel Annenkov

 Time surprisingly permeates the entirety of human existence, steeped in endless self-reflection, yet it remains an empirical concept that is not fully understood.
 This concept is closely related to the notion of a work of art, which cannot be predetermined or predicted based on its actual form; we can never know what it will become in the present moment.